hyprland-community/pyprland/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Pyprland version**
-Which version did you use?
+Which version did you use? (copy & paste the string returned by `pypr version`)

 **Describe the bug**
 A clear and concise description of what the bug is.